-It is critical that MINURSO adds a monitoring mechanism, inexplicably being one of the only modern UN missions without a human rights mandate, despite well-documented systemic abuses.
+It is critical that the Biden administration includes a monitoring mechanism in MINURSO, which inexplicably remains one of the only modern UN missions without a human rights mandate, despite well-documented systemic abuses.
 Morocco's government bars entry of independent monitors - at least nine in 2020, and two just this month - claiming "protection of human rights in the territory" is covered by its National Council of Human Rights.
 Yet this body is significantly influenced by the King, undermining any supposed independence and impartiality.

 Such a mechanism would crucially monitor violations that otherwise go unreported.
 This is recognized by the Secretary-General, whose annual report to the Council this month reiterated his call for "independent, impartial, comprehensive and sustained monitoring of the human rights situation" in Western Sahara as being "necessary to ensure the protection of all people."
-The report also emphasized ongoing "substantial gaps in human rights monitoring" due to "lack of access by OHCHR to Western Sahara", despite the Council's Res.
+The report also emphasized ongoing "substantial gaps in human rights monitoring" due to "lack of access by OHCHR to Western Sahara", despite UNSC Res.
 2548 (2020) urging parties to enhance cooperation with OHCHR - including by facilitating visits.

-Amnesty International urgently calls on the Security Council to establish a human rights monitoring component in MINURSO.
-As penholder, the U.S. must include such a component in the draft it proposes.
+Amnesty International urgently calls on the Biden administration, in its capacity on behalf of the U.S. as the resolution's penholder and a permanent member of the Security Council, to establish a human rights monitoring component in MINURSO.
 The Council has repeatedly failed the Sahrawis by failing to subject persistent human rights concerns in Western Sahara and the Tindouf camps to sorely needed scrutiny.
 It must seize this opportunity now.
+The State Department, and the administration broadly, has a unique responsibility on this mandate, which it must use to uphold human rights.